camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 The purpose of this document section is to standardise the specification of `securitySchemes` and `security` across all CAMARA API subprojects with common mandatory guidelines as agreed by the Technical Steering Committee (TSC) and the participants of this Working Group.

 CAMARA guidelines define a set of authorization flows which can grant API Consumers access to the API.
-Which specific authorization flows are to be used will be determined during the onboarding process, happening between the API Client (the direct API invoker) and the API producer exposing the API.
+Which specific authorization flows are to be used will be determined during the onboarding process, happening between the API Consumer (the direct API invoker) and the API producer exposing the API.
 The API product order flow (preferably implemented with help of TMF 931) can consider the declared purpose for accessing the API, while also being subject to the prevailing legal framework dictated by local legislation and eventually also consider the capabilities of the application (frontend and backend) ultimately involved in the API invocation flow.
-When leveraging on TMF 931 for API product ordering, the possible authorization flows should be configured on the API product specification used to build the API product offering.
+The possible authorization flows should be configured on the API product specification used to build the API product offering.
 This configuration could be purpose dependent.
-The authorization flow to be used will therefore be settled when the API product is ordered The API invoker is expected to initiate the negotiated authorization flow when requesting ID & access tokens.
+The authorization flow to be used will therefore be settled when the API product is ordered The API Consumer is expected to initiate the negotiated authorization flow when requesting ID & access tokens.
 The AuthZ server is responsible to validate that the authorization flow negotiated between API Invoker and API producer for this application, purpose, API/data scopes is applied.

 ### Use of openIdConnect for `securitySchemes`